popey/snappy-docs/build-snaps/syntax.md

     - on amd64 to armhf: [eggs]

-The same can be written on separate lines as well:
+This can also be written on separate lines:

     - on amd64:
       - to armhf: